 It's easy to lash this product to things like trekking poles, allowing us to take breaks with the umbrella propped overhead.
 The handle has a lower profile and the shaft is a bit thicker than most telescoping models, which meant that we could wrap a ski strap around a trekking pole and it would rest flush and secure on the trekking pole.
 Imagine the bulbous handle of a typical umbrella--that design is imbalanced, and the change in size from shaft to handle makes it much harder to wrap a ski strap around and lash to a trekking pole handle.
 Additionally, the soft handle of the Swing Trek provides enough friction with whatever it is mounted to, helping to keep it securely in place.
 Also, the drawcord leash at the bottom of the handle gave us another adjustable lashing tool.

 This umbrella is certainly more "hikey" looking.
 The foam handle is soft, light, and ergonomic, but overall contributes to the more casual nature of this model.
-The black and silver color make the Swing Trek slightly more formal looking than the Helinox Trekking, and overall more subtle as an accessory.
+The black and silver color make the Swing Trek slightly more formal looking than more color-happy models, and overall more subtle as an accessory.

 When judged among trekking models, the Swing Trek is well worth the cost.
 However, it is much more expensive than your average drugstore umbrella.
 If you regularly break or bend umbrellas, or if you use them for trekking, or if you just hate holding an umbrella but you also don't like to wear rain jackets, this will be an excellent and longer(er) lasting option.